-Sewer System Maintenance - these expenses include pipe-lining of sewer lines and manhole rehabilitation costs.
-The 2017 projects were combined with the 2018 projects; the 2019 projects were combined with the 2020 projects; and the majority of the 2021 and 2022 maintenance projects are budgeted to be combined with the 2023 projects.
-Delays are due to difficulties experienced in the construction industry and supply chain issues.
+Sewer System Rehabilitation - these expenses include pipe-lining of sewer lines and manhole rehabilitation costs.
+The 2017 projects were combined with the 2018 projects; the 2019 projects were combined with the 2020 projects; the 2021 projects were done in 2022; and the 2022 projects were combined with the 2023 projects.
+Delays were due to issues experienced in the construction industry, contractor supply chain issues, and the pandemic related issues.
+In 2023, the District was able to catch up on all prior year rehabilitation projects.